NuKeeperDotNet/NuKeeper-AzureDevops-extension/README.md

 Once installed you still have to give the extension access rights:

-- Go to "Project settings" in your ADO home screen.
+- Go to "Project settings" in your AzureDevops home screen.
 - Click repositories
 - Click Git repositories
 - Click the build service User(the bottom one, something like: Project collection build service)